 In this article, we will share three tips for turning flashcards into a collaborative flashcard-creation lesson plan that many other teachers have found useful.
 And everything below can be done with a FREE Brainscape account for you and your students.

-There are three main ways that teachers use Brainscape with their students:
+There are five main ways that teachers use Brainscape with their students:

 - Find ready-made flashcards created by other users for students;

 - Have your students collaborate to create the flashcards.

 - Scavenger Hunt: As the teacher, you purposefully place erroneous cards in the deck/class, then assign students to find them, and, using the "Suggest an Edit" button, they submit the corrected version to you for grading.